lgraubner/sitemap-generator/README.md

 Type: `number`
 Default: `50000`

-Google limits the maximal number of URLs in one sitemaps to 50000.
+Google limits the maximum number of URLs in one sitemap to 50000.
 If this limit is reached the sitemap-generator creates another sitemap.
 In that case the first entry of the `sitemaps` array is a sitemapindex file.

 ## Events